 Any thoughts on this?

-I wish challenges in life brings you the enlightenment they supposed to give you.
+I wish challenges in life bring you the enlightenment they are supposed to give you.
 I wish you happiness and if is your willing to keep writing please keep doing it.
 Stay safe Beast.

 Hugs from Qatar.